sangvinij/attendance-journal-admin-panel/README.md

 ## Running black

-To check and run code reformating you should navigate to the root directory and ensure that virtual environment is activated:
+To check and run code reformation you should navigate to the root directory and ensure that virtual environment is activated:

 1. Run `poetry shell` to activate environment if it's not active yet;
 2. Run `black . --check` to check if the code needs to be formatted;